muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 If you start a meetup, not many people will know it.
 This leads to quite less people at your first events (especially in non tech areas, i don't talk about Berlin, Hamburg, San Francisco, ...).
 This is sad and you will feel sad.
-But you don`t have to be sad.
+But you don't have to be sad.
 This is normal.

 If you run a good meetup people will come.